FindMySchool LogoFindMySchool

 Headmaster Barker's arrival in 2020 signalled continuity with vision.
 An alumni pupil from the 1990s, he taught at Abingdon and the Royal Grammar School Worcester before returning to Warwick as Deputy Head.
 His commitment to ensuring every boy is "celebrated, fulfilling their potential, and pursuing their ambitions" is evident not just in rhetoric but in daily provision.
 The school holds the Inclusion Quality Mark, reflecting commitment to boys of all abilities and backgrounds.
 Pastoral care is structured through a house system of six houses (Tudor, Guy, Greville, Brooke, Oken, and Leycester), each with its own identity and pastoral staff.

-At GCSE, 76% of entries achieve grades 9-7, significantly above the England average of 54%.
-The school ranks 133rd in England (top 3%, FindMySchool ranking), and 2nd locally among independent schools in Warwickshire.
+At GCSE, 76.7% of entries achieve grades 9-7.
+The school ranks 136th out of 3,895 schools in England for GCSE academic performance and 1st locally in Warwick on the secondary overall measure.
 This consistency has been sustained over multiple years, reflecting the rigour of teaching and the structured approach to GCSE preparation.

 The senior school curriculum offers 28 GCSE subjects, providing breadth alongside depth.
 Most boys study the core subjects alongside optional selections across languages, sciences, humanities, and arts.
 The school's particular strength in sciences reflects its investment in teaching facilities and specialist staff expertise.

-At A-level, 79% of grades achieve A*-B. This places the school in the top tier of English independent schools and significantly above the England average of 47%.
-The school ranks 216th in England (top 8%, FindMySchool ranking), with consistent strength across the sciences, mathematics, humanities, and arts.
+At A-level, 80% of grades achieve A*-B. The school ranks 162nd out of 2,549 schools in England for A-level academic performance, with consistent strength across the sciences, mathematics, humanities, and arts.

 Twenty-six A-level subjects are offered, allowing genuine choice for students selecting three or four subjects.
 Small class sizes, typically below 12, mean teaching is tailored to individual needs.
 Sixth form entry requires strong GCSE performance, and progression to sixth form is not automatic; external applications are welcomed, but the school's own cohort naturally progresses.